maiaiia/uni-lecture-notes/Sem III/PLF/Seminar I.md

 # Seminar I
 ___
 Class: [[PLF]]
-Type:
+Type: Seminar
 Tags: #
 Date: October 9th, 2025
 ___

 ## Theory
 Logical and Functional programming both fall under the *declarative* programming paradigm.
-It's centered around defining some rules used to get to a solution.
+It's centred around defining some rules used to get to a solution.
 The programming language follows said rules to reach the solution.

 (another paradigm - the most used one - is the imperative paradigm; mind that both paradigms can be present in a programming language)

 - stop condition
 - recursive relationship